Jana-Marie/USB-PD-Firmware/docs/console_config.md

 The `i` field holds the fixed current of the configuration object, in amperes.
 The field's value is a floating-point decimal number, followed by a space and a capital A.  For example: `2.25 A`

+## PDO Format

+Wherever a PDO is printed, the following format is used.

+A PDO consists of a number of fields, one per line.
+Each field is of the
+format:

+    name: value

+When a list of PDOs is printed, each PDO is numbered with a line as follows:

+    PDO #1:

+The fields of such a PDO are each indented by a single ASCII tab character.

+**TODO**: describe exactly how each type of PDO is printed.

 ## USB Descriptors